richardschembri/CsvHelper/pages/mapping.md

 # Class Mapping

 Sometimes your class members and CSV headers don't match up.
-Something your don't have a header row and you need to specify an index for a member [because you can't rely on the ordering of class members in .NET](https://blogs.msdn.microsoft.com/haibo_luo/2006/07/10/member-order-returned-by-getfields-getmethods/).
-For these situations you can create a class map that maps a class property to a CSV field using the configuration you specify.
+Sometimes your CSV files don't have a header row and you need to specify an index for a member [because you can't rely on the ordering of class members in .NET](https://blogs.msdn.microsoft.com/haibo_luo/2006/07/10/member-order-returned-by-getfields-getmethods/).
+For these situations you can create a class map that maps a class member to a CSV field using the configuration you specify.

 To create a mapping from a class to a CSV file, you use a `ClassMap`.
-You can map any public properties or fields.
+You can map any public members (properties or fields).

 ```cs
 public class MyClass